uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-3023/DepositsAndWithdrawalsInCryptoEN_30June.md.md

 We reserve the right to change the wagering requirements for all users of our platform.

-1.4.
-The **minimum deposit** varies depending on the cryptocurrency you use.
-At the time of publication, it rests at:

- - BTC 0.0002;
- - ETH 0.01;
- - USDT 0.01.

-Before you make a deposit, you will be informed of the exact minimum deposit amount on the website.

 1.5.
 The **minimum withdrawal** varies depending on the cryptocurrency you use.
 At the time of publication, it rests at:

  - BTC 0.00036;